A greedy approach for increased vehicle utilization in ridesharing networks: Experiments and Results

 \subsubsection{Metrics}

-The performance of our proposed model is measured by the following well-known metrics:
+The performance of our proposed model is measured by the following metrics:

-\textbf{Percentage of orders with ridesharing :} This metric measures the efficiency of our proposed model in pairing up multiple passengers by using their origin and destination data.
-Higher the value of this metric, better will be the performance of the route recommendation system.
+\textbf{Percentage of orders with ridesharing :} This metric quantifies the proportion of ride orders that were executed in sharing mode, reflecting the effectiveness of our proposed model in pairing multiple passengers based on their origin and destination information.
+A higher value of this metric indicates better performance of the route recommendation system in terms of maximizing shared rides. \looseness=-1

 \textbf{Passengers per grid :} This metric measures the occupancy level of the vehicle per grid.
 Its value should be higher for better performance of the system.